208 Steelix

 PvP Moveset Explanation

-Dragon Tail or Thunder Fang + Crunch and Earthquake or Psychic Fangs
+Dragon Tail + Breaking Swipe and Earthquake

 Dragon Tail is preferred for its neutral coverage and slightly above average energy gains.
 Thunder Fang is more of a niche option due to its worse energy generation, but provides a different coverage option.